 Speyside & Grantown on Spey

 - Understand the craftsmanship of the whisky cask at the Speyside Cooperage

 A whole day exploring Scotland’s most famous whisky region.
-After a scenic drive towards the coast, your first stop of the day is at the family owned Benromach Distillery, where you can go on a personalised tour.
-You travel back up the Spey River to Craigellachie for a visit to the Speyside Cooperage*, where you see another aspect of the whisky making process.
-After lunch here or in nearby Aberlour, you visit Glenfiddich Distillery, home to the world’s most popular single malt.
-Tradition and passion have shaped the distinctive flavours of this Speyside favourite since the Grant family first started distilling in this area more than 130 years ago.
-From here, you travel back to Grantown on Spey.
+After a scenic drive towards the coast, your first stop of the day is at Glen Moray*, where you can try whisky matured in a wide selection of casks.
+You travel back up the Spey River to Craigellachie for a visit to the Speyside Cooperage, where you see another aspect of the whisky making process.

 Cairngorns & Braemar

 - Venture through the dense woodland of the Hermitage

 In the morning you visit Scotland's highest distillery at Dalwhinnie, set in splendid mountain scenery at the heart of the Cairngorm National Park.
 You then leave the Highlands and journey south to Perthshire.
 Pitlochry is your lunch stop and later you drive to the Hermitage to get close to nature.
 Here you can take a fantastic woodland walk amongst the tallest trees in Britain and admire the Black Linn Falls.

 From here the route south takes you to Dunkeld, where you've got some time to explore, and then over the Firth of Forth and back to Edinburgh.

 Please note that this itinerary and the distillery visits are subject to change.